 Jeremy Stewart produced his first concert at age 16, a sold-out punk show in the basement of Prince George’s old Legion Hall.
-From performing to MCing, to stage managing, to sound and light tech, to box office, to planning and executing promotional campaigns, to media calls, to painting sets, to grant-writing, fund development, and capitalization, to hospitality, meals and transportation, there are few jobs in music or theatre that Stewart has not done on a professional basis, in both non-profit and for-profit contexts.
+From performing to MCing, to box office, to planning and executing promotional campaigns, to coordinating media calls, to painting sets, to grant-writing, fund development, and capitalization, to hospitality, meals and transportation, there are few jobs in music or theatre that Stewart has not done on a professional basis, in both non-profit and for-profit contexts.

 Stewart’s career highlights in arts management include:

 • His current role as Communications & Events Coordinator for the White Rock Business Improvement Association, with major projects including the Concerts at the Pier, which in 2019 set a record for series attendance over 24,000, and whose notable performers included Grammy nominees The Crash Test Dummies.

 • From spring 2014 to fall 2016, he was the General Manager of the Prince George Symphony Orchestra, a role in which he was the executive staff member responsible for planning, managing, and reporting on an annual budget of approximately $450,000.
 Major projects included three seasons of monthly mainstage concerts at Vanier Hall, a chamber music series, and other performances, including Carl Orff’s “Carmina Burana” with over 70 choristers (including the full Vancouver Chamber Choir) for the cultural festival component of the 2015 Canada Winter Games; oversight of the Sistema Prince George education program; serving on the committee that led the organization’s international search for a new conductor.